Tuna Tartare

 • Don’t marinate the fish for too long, or else the fish will absorb too much flavor and detract from the natural flavors.
 10 minutes is ample time.

-• When serving this recipe, lightly grease a shallow boil so that the marinated tuna doesn’t stick to the sides.
+• When serving this recipe, I like to lightly grease a shallow boil so that the marinated tuna doesn’t stick to the sides.

 • I recommend serving this dish cold so you can chill everything for 15-20 minutes beforehand.

-• For a spicy tuna tartare, add some Togarashi, which is a Japanese chili mixture that isn’t super spicy but packs in a pleasant amount of heat.
+• For a spicy tuna tartare, add some Togarashi, which is a Japanese chili mixture.
+It isn’t super spicy but packs in a pleasant amount of heat.

-• Add leftovers to a homemade sushi bake, and don’t forget a drizzle of spicy mayo.
+• Add leftovers to a homemade sushi bake or on top of a tuna poke bowl, and don’t forget a drizzle of spicy mayo.

 tuna tartare served.